How Marketers Use Mockly for Campaigns | Free Screenshot Generator

 Does It Actually Work?

-Anecdotally, marketers who've switched from text-block testimonials to chat mockups report better engagement—though your results will depend on your audience, content quality, and how authentic the mockups feel.
+Anecdotally, marketers who've switched from text-block testimonials to chat mockups report better engagement.
+Your results will depend on your audience, content quality, and how authentic the mockups feel.
 The format alone won't save weak copy.

 Getting Started